thriveweb/great-start-elc/content/defaultPages/learning-educational-programs-curriculum.md

         Calendar or by way of notice.
       icon: /images/uploads/globe.svg
       title: Cultural Celebrations
+meta:
+  description: >-
+    We understand the importance of education and believe that childhood is a unique time of life which should be valued and enjoyed.
+  title: Educational Programs and Curriculum | Great Start ELC
 ---
 ### We understand the importance of education and believe that childhood is a unique time of life which should be valued and enjoyed.